WhoIsSethDaniel/nvim-go-client-examples/README.md

 go-plugin/nvim/plugin/main.go to view the code for Main().

 #### Commands
-The first thing the p function does is use p.HandleComamnd() to create a new command:
+The first thing the anonymous function does is use p.HandleCommand() to create a new command:

 ```go
   p.HandleCommand(&plugin.CommandOptions{Name: "ExCmd", NArgs: "?", Bang: true, Eval: "[getcwd(),bufname()]"},
       func(args []string, bang bool, eval *cmdEvalExample) {